Skip to content

 Add a command

-command() defines a leaf command and returns a Command for terminal.register():
+command() creates a leaf command for terminal.register():

 import { Terminal, command } from '@johannes.latzel/terminal';